neondatabase/website/content/docs/guides/vercel-app.md

 enableTableOfContents: true
 ---

-This guide describes how to setup and deploy a Next.js application on Vercel that creates a database branch in Neon for each Preview Deployment.
-Schema changes are managed using Prisma.
+This guide describes how to deploy a Next.js application with Prisma and Vercel and use the Neon integration with Vercel to create a database branch for each preview deployment.

-The example application is called NatureSnap.
+The example application is called **naturesnap**.
 It is a simple photo gallery application for viewing nature photos.
-The application currently displays photographs only.
-The example shows how to modify the application to add the name of the photographer, demonstrating how you can use Neon integration with Vercel to create a database branch for each preview deployment.
+In the steps that follow, you will deploy the application to Vercel, add the Neon integration, and make changes to the application and database schema.
+When you create a pull request with your changes, the Neon integration automatically creates a database branch for your preview deployment.

 ## Prerequisites

 - A [Vercel account](https://vercel.com/signup)
 - A [GitHub account](https://github.com/join)

-- Prisma
+## Set up the application to run locally

-## Clone the example application and install dependencies
+### Clone the example application and install dependencies

 1. Download the example **naturesnap** project.